Kylamanjaro/Zgame/README.md

 - Objective:
-Between players it's a race to find the boss room entrance which marks the end of each round.
+    + Between players it's a race to find the boss room entrance which marks the end of each round.
 Finding the boss room requires a successive jumping through portals into different environments.
 Defeating the boss grants the win to the first team and also gives them a boss reward.
-Alternatively, being the last surviving team can win the round when all players die or when a PVP encounter occurs.
-With the enemy team eliminated it is still possible to enter the boss room to receive the boss reward.
-When the boss is defeated the portal to the Safe Room is opened.
-All players will respawn in the Safe Room between rounds with whatever loot the have obtained.
-The game win is granted to the first team to win X number of rounds or best of X.
+    + Alternatively, being the last surviving team can win the round when all players die or when a PVP encounter occurs.
+With the enemy team eliminated the next portal jump is to the boss room where the surviving team can still play for the boss reward.
+    + When the boss is defeated the portal to the Safe Room is opened.
+All players will respawn in the Safe Room between rounds with whatever loot they have obtained.
+The Match win is granted to the first team to win X number of rounds or best of X.

 - Thoughts?
     + Should boss fights be seperate between enemy Teams/Players?
         * Third party / Last hit issues...
+        * PVPVE Could be fun though.
+    + Winning team can steal an item or money from losing team?
+        * I don't want a runnaway effect to happen
+    + Boss Item is strong but somewhat balanced
+        * Enemy team in next PVP encounter could win and steal?